Constitution of New Mexico: 1910 Constitutional Convention

-New Mexico Democrats did not agree with the contents of the constitution and fought the Republicans at each step.
-The Democrats organized a separate party convention on December 19, 1910, and drafted thirteen objections to the constitution draft.
+New Mexico Democrats did not agree with many of the contents of the constitution and organized a separate party convention on December 19, 1910, drafting thirteen objections to the constitution draft.
 The Democrats were primarily concerned with the difficulty of the amendment process, the unequal distribution of the legislature, and the lack of provisions addressing recall votes.
-However, their objections did not change the final proposed constitution draft that the people voted on.
-On January 21, 1911, the constitution was approved by the people with a three-to-one majority.
-And on January 6, 1912, New Mexico was admitted to the Union.
+However, their objections did not change the final proposed constitution draft that was presented to the electorate for approval.

+On January 21, 1911, the constitution was approved by the people with a three-to-one majority; it went into effect when New Mexico was admitted to the Union on January 6, 1912.